Yield: 9″ brown butter cookie cake // Total Time:1 hr. // Disclaimer: This post includes affiliate links.

 Heavy cream: to help thin out the buttercream so it’s able to be piped.
 You can also use your favorite milk here in place of the heavy cream.

-5. Make the buttercream.
 Beat together the butter and salt for 1 minute, until the butter is light and fluffy.
-Slowly beat in the powdered sugar until all of it has been combined, then add in the heavy cream and beat for an additional 2 minutes.
+Slowly beat in the powdered sugar until all of it has been combined, then beat in the heavy cream.
+Wait for the cake to completely cool to room temperature, then frost, serve, and enjoy!

 Definitely!
 Simply double all of the ingredients and distribute the dough evenly between two 9″ pans.
 I even more strongly recommend measuring by weight if you are going to double the recipe for the best results.